Ferhat67/LibSoft/README.md

 Alternatively, use `npm build` to generate application files (html,js,css) for productive use on a web server.

+## Device Setup

+To inspect all adaptation features of the application, please use Google Chrome Mobile browser on a smartphone device.
+For enabling access to the Ambient Light Sensor, follow the steps below:

+1. Visit `chrome://flags` URL in Google Chrome Mobile
+2. Search for the flag `Generic Sensor Extra Classes` and set it to `Enabled`;

+This enables access to the Ambient Light Sensor for the browser.

+Once started, the application is accessible under the URL `https://localhost:4200/`.

 ## Runtime Adaptation

-Notice: To inspect all adaptation features of the application, please use a mobile browser (recommended: Google Chrome Mobile).
-Once started, the application is accessible under the URL `https://localhost:4200/`.

 Following adaptive behavior is observable: